High Point University: Transition to university

 The Chronicle of Higher Education Almanac of April 19, 2016, noted that Qubein was the third highest-donor university president in the country from 2006 to 2016.
 He committed $10 million to High Point University.
-Donations from alumni, parents and supporters of HPU total about $214 million since 2006.
 In 2010, the university announced plans to invest about $2.1 billion in overall growth in the next decade.
-To date, HPU has spent $1.2 billion on four new schools plus facilities, faculty and student services.
+At that time, High Point University had spent $1.2 billion on four new schools plus facilities, faculty, and student services.

-Ashley Furniture Industries Chairman Ron Wanek donated $10 million to HPU in 2013 after visiting Qubein.
-Wanek's gift to the university is the tenth contribution of $10 million or more that Qubein has received during his tenure.
+Ashley Furniture Industries Chairman Ron Wanek donated $10 million to High Point University in 2013 after visiting Qubein.
+Wanek's gift to the university was the tenth contribution of $10 million or more that Qubein has received during his tenure.